- Entertaining hatchback

 Up front, driver and passenger ride in relative comfort with base cloth seats that feel durable in SE trim levels.
 Upgrade to XSE and those cloth seats are replaced with power-adjustable, heated seats that look good, but feel a little thin.
 The good news is that the stitching and gather of the material in both trim levels looks solid and up to typical Toyota standards.

 The seats slide fore and aft far enough to give tall legs plenty of room up front, but they cut deeply into rear-seat room.
 The 8.0-inch center touchscreen dominates attention in the front dash, while the rest of the materials seem convincingly mid-grade—despite the car’s relatively low cost.

 In back, the door cutouts are smaller than we’d like and rear seat leg room is wholly dependent on how generous front passengers feel.
 Our 6-foot-3 editor had difficulty sitting behind himself without sacrificing comfort up front, or in back.

-The shorter length also cuts into rear cargo room this year, which is down to 18 cubic feet behind the second-row seats, from 20 cubes in the Corolla iM.
+The shorter length also cuts into rear cargo room this year, which is down to 18 cubic feet behind the second-row seats, from 20 cubes in last year’s Corolla iM.
 The difference isn’t readily noticeable, and the rear seats tumble forward for more interior space.
 The cargo cut out is wide and low, which makes loading the Corolla simpler compared to small crossovers.